 Heading to primary school for the first time is one of the most significant milestones your child will experience.
 It’s a big change for them and you.
-Your kids have been set in their routines and habits for a while now, so everything they’ve known is going to be very different, very suddenly, as soon as they start school.
+Your children have been set in their routines and habits for a while now, so everything they’ve known is going to be very different, very suddenly, as soon as they start school.

-As a parent, you want to make the whole process easier for both your kids and for yourself.
+As a parent, you want to make the whole process easier for both your children and for yourself.
 To help guide you in the right direction, we have a few pieces of advice that we think will help!

 Talk to Them All About School